OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 -------------------------

 **Main concepts**

 The driver supports:

-- 2 kinds of turbine definitions: basic (HAWT), and advanced.
+- two kinds of turbine definitions: basic (HAWT), and advanced.
-- 2 kinds of inflow definition: basic (uniform power law), and advanced (InflowWind)
+- two kinds of inflow definition: basic (uniform power law), and advanced (InflowWind)
-- 3 types of analyses: 1) one simulation of multiple turbines, 2) one simulation of one HAWT under time-dependent inputs, 3) combined cases of one HAWT
+- three types of analyses (`AnalysisType`): 1) one simulation of multiple turbines, 2) one simulation of one wind turbine under time-dependent inputs, 3) combined cases of one wind turbine

+The current limitations are:

+- The number of points per blades have to be the same for all blades and all rotors
+- A turbine has only one (optional) tower
+- Analysis Types 2 and 3 are limited to 1 turbine

 More details are provided below, where the different sections of the input file are described.

-**Input configuration and analysis type**
+**Header and input configuration**

+The input file starts with a header, the user can place a relevant description of the model on the second line.
+The input configuration section follows.
+The user can toggle the flag `Echo` to write back the input file, as parsed by the driver, to disk.
 The driver supports three kinds of analyses, but not all turbine formats and inflow types are available for each analysis type:

 - `AnalysisType=1`: Simulation of one or multiple rotors with basic (HAWT) or arbitrary geometries (HAWT/VAWT, quad-rotor, etc.), with basic or advanced wind inputs, and optional time-varying motion of the tower base, nacelle and individual pitch angles.
 Arbitrary motion or sinusoidal motion of the tower base are possible.
 - `AnalysisType=2`: Simulation of one turbine with basic time-varying wind, nacelle motion, pitch.
+See "Time-dependent analysis" below.
 - `AnalysisType=3`: Combined cases analyses of one turbine with basic steady wind.
-A table of cases is provided and run sequentially by the driver.
+A table of cases is run sequentially by the driver.
+See "Combined-Case analysis" below.

+The section follows with the definition of the total simulation time (`TMax`) and the time step used for the simulation (`DT`).
+These inputs are used for `AnalysisType=1` and `AnalysisType=2`.
+The user specify the location of the AeroDyn primary file via the variable `AeroFile`.
+The path can be absolute or relative to the AeroDyn driver file.

-An example of the input configuration is given below:
+An example of header and input configuration is given below:
 .. code::

+    ----- AeroDyn Driver Input File ---------------------------------------------------------
+    Three bladed wind turbine, using basic geometry input
     ----- Input Configuration -------------------------------------------------------
     False           Echo         - Echo input parameters to "<rootname>.ech"?
-            3       AnalysisType - {1: multiple turbines, one simulation, 2: one turbine, one time-dependent simulation, 3: one turbine, combined cases}
+            3       AnalysisType - {1: multiple turbines, one simulation, 2: one turbine, one time-dependent simulation, 3: one turbine, combined-cases}
            11.0     TMax         - Total run time [used only when AnalysisType/=3] (s) 0.5     DT           - Simulation time step [used only when AnalysisType/=3] (s) "AD.dat"        AeroFile     - Name of the primary AeroDyn input file